dotoroart/cards/README.md

 #### *Performing*

-- When an Action card is played, it is performed by a Creature.
+- When an Action card is played, it must be *performed* by a Creature.
-- Actions can only be performed by Creatures matching that Breed.
-- Actions can be performed by Creatures of any sex.
-- Some Human Actions must be performed by a specific sex.
-- Creatures can only perform **one** Action per each of their Breeds in an  Encounter
+- Action cards played on your turn are active during the Encounter
+- Action cards

 #### *Shapeshifters*